Evolution of Cosmic Voids: Structure, Galaxies, and Dynamics: Conclusion

 The comparison between simulated and observed voids reveals a consistent evolutionary picture.
 High--redshift voids contain more galaxies, exhibit higher number densities, and lack the largest systems seen at $z\sim 0$, in agreement with hierarchical void growth.
 The SDSS voids show fewer galaxies than the simulated $z=0$ snapshot, consistent with the observed ``void phenomenon,'' while the distributions of effective radii broadly agree.
 Trends in void radius, galaxy counts, and density contrast demonstrate that simulated voids become progressively emptier toward low redshift, with apparent offsets between the SDSS and simulation arising primarily from differences in background density normalization.

-The luminosity function of void galaxies exhibits coherent evolution across $0<z<2.09$: $M^{*}$ fades and $\alpha$ becomes shallower toward low redshift, with Large voids hosting systematically brighter and more strongly evolving galaxy populations than Small voids.
+The luminosity function of void galaxies exhibits coherent evolution across $0<z<2.09$: $M^{*}$ fades and $\alpha$ becomes shallower toward low redshift.
+While galaxies in Large voids are systematically brighter at any given epoch, the evolutionary amplitude of both $M^{*}$ and $\alpha$ is larger for Small voids, indicating that galaxy populations in smaller underdensities undergo more pronounced changes over cosmic time.
 The SDSS measurements at $z\!\sim\!0$ reproduce the same size--dependent hierarchy, albeit shifted toward less negative $M^{*}$ and $\alpha$, likely reflecting survey selection and environmental differences.
 These trends, together with the evolution of color and sSFR, support an environmentally modulated void--downsizing scenario.

 The stacked radial number--density profiles show a broadly universal shape when scaled by $R_v$, with deepening central underdensities and increasingly pronounced compensating walls toward $z=0$.
 Small voids exhibit sharper compensating walls, while Large voids show smoother transitions consistent with void--in--void evolution.
 The SDSS profiles share the same qualitative form but are shifted to higher densities and contain a non-zero central population absent in the simulations, reflecting sampling and background--density differences.